brianary/scripts/docs/index.md

 ### Data

 - **[Limit-Digits.ps1](Limit-Digits.ps1.md)**: Rounds off a number to the requested number of digits.
+- **[Measure-Properties.ps1](Measure-Properties.ps1.md)**: Provides frequency details about the properties across objects in the pipeline.
 - **[Measure-Values.ps1](Measure-Values.ps1.md)**: Provides analysis of supplied values.

 ### Data encoding